taraazin/taraazin.github.io/_pages/about.md

 After more than a decade of practicing yoga for my own mental and physical health, I realized how transformative yoga can be for students, especially those navigating the challenges of graduate studies.
 As a PhD student, I decided to pursue an intensive 200-hour Yoga Teacher Training program at [Pranashanti Yoga School](https://pranashanti.com/) in Ottawa, Canada, during summer 2024.

 Though challenging, the experience reinforced my belief in the importance of creating spaces where students can prioritize their well-being.
-In Winter 2025, alongside my role as a teaching assistant in the Department of Cognitive Science, I had the opportunity to teach a Yoga class at [Carleton University’s Athletics Center](https://athletics.carleton.ca/).
+In Winter 2025, I had the opportunity to teach a Yoga class at [Carleton University’s Athletics Center](https://athletics.carleton.ca/).

 Yoga has been a cornerstone of my journey, helping me stay grounded and resilient through the rigors of academic life.
 I hope to share the practice with others to foster balance, mindfulness, and a sense of community.